Bet You Didn’t Know I Am a Cat Person

 In June of 2014, I found a very small kitten in the parking lot of a Hardee’s.
 She is all black except for one small patch of white on her breast.
 I brought her home.
 I didn’t see her mother anywhere.
 If I’d left her she might have gotten run over by a car.
 The only reason I found her in some hedges against the building is that she was crying out.
 She looked really scared when I found her.
 When I got her home she was quite hungry.
 She would eat until her little belly could hold anymore.
 So I learned to give her just enough to satisfy her hunger.

 The next week I took her to the vet and got the necessary shots and test.
 A few months later she got her first Rabies shot.
 I named her Ricki Kitty.
-Before a year was up Ricki Kitty and I wasn’t getting along that well.
-She was determined to have access to the kitchen table and counter tops.
+Before a year was up, Ricki Kitty and I were not getting along that well.
+She was determined to have access to the kitchen table and countertops.
 We had several scuffs.
 And when I say she was determined I mean she was willing to fight about it.
 She cut me up with her claws multiple times.
 I probably should have figured out another way to deal with her.

 I Bought Her A House

 I didn’t think she had a place to go when it rains so I bought a small rabbit habitat.
 At least her food won’t get wet if it rains.
 She is a little hesitant to go in to eat.
 When she gets hungry enough she will.
 It also has room for her to hide out during the rain.
 I think she will eventually think of it as hers.

 Why buy the habitat?
 I brought her here.
 Apparently, though, I am not a good roommate.
 She’d rather be outside.
 I still feel responsible for her.
 So as much as I can, I try to take care of her.